salim97/easyORM/README.md

 # Note
 -------
-- easyORM type onvertion support only standard types like( int, QString, float, double, QDate, QDatetime, ... ) it doesn't support specifique type .....
+- easyORM type convertion support only standard types like( int, QString, float, double, QDate, QDatetime, ... ) it doesn't support specifique type .....
 - method are named same as SQL querys ( select , where, insert, update, ... )
 - you should create class one and share pointeur to all your programme, or you can initiale your class and each time you will use it you need to call select(), to sync data between your objects.